haoningwu3639/SpatialScore/README.md

 CUDA_VISIBLE_DEVICES=0,1 python test_qwen.py --model_name internvl3-8b --model_path ./huggingface/InternVL3-8B --dataset_json_path ./dataset/SpatialScore.json --dataset_name all --output_dir ./eval_results
 ```

-Now, All-in-one script supporting all other models are also available.
+Now, the All-in-one script supporting all other models is also available.
 You can evaluate other models on SpatialScore using the following commands:

 ```